 Canada - Jamaica Relations

-Canada is also a key international partner for Jamaica in its efforts to fight crime and violence.
-Jamaica has benefited from Canadian support through the Anti-Crime Capacity Building Program (ACCBP) and the Counter-Terrorism Capacity Building Program (CTCBP).
-Assistance has been provided for training in polygraph operation, cyber-security, maritime border security, and anti-money laundering techniques.
+Canada is a key international partner for Jamaica in its efforts to fight crime and violence.
+Jamaica has benefited from Canadian support through the Anti-Crime Capacity Building Program and the Counter-Terrorism Capacity Building Program (CTCBP).
+Assistance has been provided for training in areas such as polygraph operations, cyber-security, maritime border security, and anti-money laundering techniques.

 Jamaica participates in the Canadian Seasonal Agricultural Workers Program (SAWP).
-This organized labour mobility program sees roughly 6,000 Jamaica workers come to Canada annually to meet the temporary seasonal needs of Canadian agricultural producers.
+This organized labour mobility program helps thousands of Jamaican workers come to Canada annually to meet the temporary seasonal needs of Canadian agricultural producers.

 - Date Modified: